darkavenger75/mk312smt/README.md

 - Anything not on the PCB itself (button covers, knobs for pots, display + pin header).
 - Any part your manufacturer did not have in stock.
 In case of JLCPCB this means especially the 42TU200 or 42TL004 transformers.
 Other parts missing you might pre-order to avoid additional effort.
 - 2x12P ribbon cable with connectors.
 - A lead-acid battery of your choice.
 You can alternatively use a 12V LiFePO4 battery (with BMS), for that you need a matching charger (instead of the 15V power supply) and have to move the "jumper" (0R resistor) from "LDO" to "DIR" position to skip the voltage regulator.
 If you plan to use a LiFePO4 battery from the beginning (making the device much lighter) you can move the 0R resistor already when ordering and leave out V_REG (TPS73801), R1, R2, C2, C3, D1 from the beginning.
-These changes have been implemented in V2x.
+These changes have been implemented in V2x which are now LiFePO4 only.

 ## Board assembly Instructions